 Who We Are

 Chuck Weaver is our preplanning specialist for the communities in Kitsap County.
 Chuck is a 26 year Navy veteran who completed his service as a Master Chief Petty Officer.
-He has worked in the funeral industry for the past 10 years assisting many families in making decisions in pre-arranging funeral and cremation arrangements.
-Chuck is active in the Poulsbo community volunteering numerous hours to the Poulsbo Lions Club, his church and the Franklin Lodge #5 F & AM in Port Gamble.
-His wife of 39 years, is a 1st grade teacher at Vinland Elementary School.
-They have three children and five grandchildren.
+He has worked in the funeral industry for the past 23 years assisting many families in making decisions in pre-arranging funeral and cremation arrangements.
+Chuck is active in the Poulsbo community volunteering numerous hours to the Poulsbo Lions Club, Poulsbo Fishline, the Meritime Museum, and the Franklin Lodge #5 F & AM in Port Gamble.
+His wife of 52 years, is a retired 1st grade teacher from Vinland Elementary School.
+Chuck and Sue are active in the Silverdale Lutheran Church.
+They have three children and six grandchildren.
 Chuck believes in helping families make it easier to deal with the loss of a loved one by planning ahead and making ones wishes known ahead of time.
 We are proud to have Chuck serving the community with us!